-The testing window opens April 2, 2025, and runs through May 14, 2025, for all computer-based tests.
+The testing window opens April 1, 2026, and runs through May 15, 2026, for all computer-based tests.
 The school or district test coordinator will communicate each school's testing schedule.
-For updates to the testing schedule, refer to the 2024-2025 Louisiana Assessment Calendar.
-All LEAP assessments are timed.
+For updates to the testing schedule, refer to 2025-2026 Louisiana Assessment Calendar All LEAP assessments are timed.
 No additional time is permitted, except for students who have a documented extended time accommodation (e.g., an IEP).